maaikejv/group8/index.md

 With the following assignments, the feasibility and conditions of this event were tested and advise to give an advise.

-A proposal by Dana Spataru, Maaike Jansen Venneboer & Bente Janssens
+A proposal by Group 8: Dana Spataru, Maaike Jansen Venneboer & Bente Janssens

 <div style="display:flex;">
     <img src="julian-z1f9SPy4Mok-unsplash.jpg" alt="Image 1" style="width: 33%;">